-omic artists draw larger than print size, and all comic art gets reduced before it goes to press.
-11"x17" sheets of heavy, high-quality art paper called bristol board, are used.
+omic artists draw larger than print size, and comic art typically gets reduced before it goes to press.
+11"x17" sheets of heavy, high-quality art paper called bristol board, are used in most cases.
 These days you can spend a little extra money and buy pre-ruled comic boards, but back in the old days, they did it by hand.
 It only takes a few minutes, try it out!

 Bristol board comes in two "tooths" (surface texture), plate (which is smoother) and vellum (which is rougher).
 Check them out and decide which is best for you.
 You can find bristol in your local art supply store or on Amazon.